SOVEREIGN GRACE BAPTIST MISSION

 Dear Pastor, Church, All Supporters;

-Awakened by the birds of paradise (these are indeed real) you may go on the web and view these magnificent birds of PNG.
-The males will line up on a tall tree branch (where they can be seen) and early morning hours and late afternoon, they will display their art and talent in attracting a female.
-As they (the males) will vigorously engage in a dance and displaying their wing and tail feathers hoping to win the attention of the female (s) and so on.
+I was awakened by the birds of paradise — these are indeed real.
+You may look them up on the web and view these magnificent birds of PNG.
+The males will line up on a tall tree branch where they can be seen, and in the early morning hours and late afternoon they will display their art and talent in attracting a female.
+The males vigorously engage in a dance, displaying their wing and tail feathers, hoping to win the attention of the female.

-Much of the Huli Tribesmen and other tribes of PNG will be quick to tell you that it is the male birds with pomp, and ceremony not the females. (you may argue or question that pending upon your own ideas).
+Much of the Huli tribesmen and other tribes of PNG will be quick to tell you that it is the male birds with pomp and ceremony, not the females.

-I enjoyed my coffee, which also is grown in the Blue Mountains of PNG, rich, dark-roast and robust.
-It was as though the LORD invited me to a special arena and hosted a show of his workmanship and creation, as these magnificent birds displayed their beauty and splendour I sat stunned into silence as GOD brought these birds from no-where and just about as quickly as they had come, they were gone.
+I enjoyed my coffee — also grown in the Blue Mountains of PNG, rich, dark-roast, and robust.
+It was as though the LORD invited me to a special arena and hosted a show of HIS workmanship and creation.
+As these magnificent birds displayed their beauty and splendour I sat stunned into silence, and about as quickly as they had come, they were gone.

-The domestic chores being carried out, and as the first light was giving way to the strong beams of the sun, though early there were a number of people who had risen in the night to go secure the hogs that were to be brought in for the special meal of the day.
+The domestic chores were carried out, and as the first light was giving way to the strong beams of the sun, a number of people had already risen in the night to go secure the hogs that were to be brought in for the special meal of the day.
 Again, the Tabiya Bap Church would nominate and vote for a pastor today.

-The usual mode of activity was already in place and what would seem like a maze of people and state of confusion, they operated with a fluidity that would impress even the most disciplined of people.
+The usual mode of activity was already in place, and what would seem like a maze of people and a state of confusion actually operated with a fluidity that would impress even the most disciplined of people.

-The hogs were killed, and here they simply burn off the hair and prepare for the butchering.
-Those skilled in the art of butchering the hogs are called upon, others are busy splitting firewood, gathering stones, the women bringing in fern leaves, veggies and so on.
+The hogs were killed — here they simply burn off the hair and prepare for the butchering.
+Those skilled in the art of butchering the hogs are called upon; others are busy splitting firewood, gathering stones, and the women are bringing in fern leaves and vegetables.

 I took advantage of the time and studied for the services that would soon follow.

-With the food covered within the earthen oven, people bathed, changed clothes and we soon congregated within the small church building that had been built back in the early eighties, but was still sustainable.
-The building was packed out, we had near eighty people, some church members from near by sister churches, and some members of Tabiya Bap church.
-For the past two years they have been without a pastor and others have been substituting.
+With the food covered within the earthen oven, people bathed, changed clothes, and we soon congregated within the small church building that had been built back in the early eighties but was still sustainable.
+The building was packed out — we had near eighty people: some church members from nearby sister churches, and some members of the Tabiya Bap church.
+For the past two years they had been without a pastor and others had been substituting.

-I preached on “The Call of Samuel”, after the preaching there was church business to conduct, they voted to have me moderate and so it was.
-Some members who had been excluded were reinstated and then the nomination for pastor was given, and it was a unanimous vote.
-The man whom they voted for pastor his first name is Anago, a young energetic man, with a love for the LORD.
+I preached on “The Call of Samuel.”
+After the preaching there was church business to conduct; they voted to have me moderate, and so it was.
+Some members who had been excluded were reinstated, and then the nomination for pastor was given — a unanimous vote.
+The man whom they voted for pastor, his first name is Anago — a young, energetic man with a love for the LORD.
 He had some years ago attended the Bible School that the late Pastor Ekere Ibao had in operation.

-The church at Tabiya is made up mostly of women, the older men have died out, the younger men have all but abandoned church life in pursuit of work, city life, what the world has to offer, ‘sound familiar pastors’?
+The church at Tabiya is made up mostly of women.
+The older men have died out, and the younger men have all but abandoned church life in pursuit of work, city life, and what the world has to offer — sound familiar, pastors?
 It is here too in PNG, but on a different level.

-The balance of the day was spent in fellowship, with a good meal, food in the stomach, the blessings of GOD showered upon us, and the LORD’S work attended to, it seemed complete at least for this time.
-We simply live from day to day here in PNG and today was a good day in the LORD.
-Much was talked about, the past days, the events, the hiking, the fellowship, the conference, GOD’S Word, the blessings, the promises, to these people life is simple, you are born with nothing, gather little as you go along, and go out with nothing.
-Most of these people will never know what it means to sit in a nice chair, to watch a TV, most do not even have radios, they do not live in houses with electric and light switches, there are no stove tops to cook on, etc. etc. etc.
+The balance of the day was spent in fellowship.
+With a good meal, food in the stomach, the blessings of GOD showered upon us, and the LORD’S work attended to, it seemed complete, at least for this time.
+We simply live from day to day here in PNG, and today was a good day in the LORD.
+Much was talked about — the past days, the events, the hiking, the fellowship, the conference, GOD’S Word, the blessings, the promises.

-I began my own preparations for the packing for tomorrow it would be another long day hiking back to the mission station, there are three mountain ridges to cross and two rivers.
+I began my own preparations for packing.
+Tomorrow it would be another long day hiking back to the mission station, with three mountain ridges to cross and two rivers.

-As I reflected over the past ten days, I mused over the fact that a ‘new church had been born’ two existing churches had now voted for a man to pastor them, excluded church members were reinstated and one church lost a pastor, but the church was still strong and maintaining.
+As I reflected over the past ten days, I mused over the fact that a new church had been born, two existing churches had now voted for a man to pastor them, excluded church members were reinstated, and one church lost a pastor but was still strong and maintaining.

-The day was spent, as the last beams of light shone upon this part of the earth, people were finding their way to their homes, I resigned to my quarters, GOD’S light was switched off for the day, the nights here in the jungles take on a different meaning than most know in a developed world.
-Much time is spent in quietness, mediation and prayer especially when one lives alone.
+The day was spent.
+As the last beams of light shone upon this part of the earth, people were finding their way to their homes.
+I resigned to my quarters.
+GOD’S light was switched off for the day.
+The nights here in the jungles take on a different meaning than most know in a developed world.
+Much time is spent in quietness, meditation, and prayer, especially when one lives alone.

 In His Name,